 If at any time during this process, if the parties work out a settlement, the plaintiff will sign a release of all claims.
 This will be delivered along with a stipulation of discontinuance to the defendant’s attorney.

 Any questions?
-Contact us for a free consultation about your case.How much is my case worth?
+Contact us our Syracuse New York accident and injury lawyers for a free consultation about your case.How much is my case worth?

 The "value" of your case depends on many factors, and each case is different.
 The factors considered are (1) the extent of the injury and how it has affected, or will affect your life, in the past, present and future (2) the amount of pain and suffering, past, present and future (3) the amount of other damages such as lost wages, medical bills (4) the ability of the defendant to pay (for example, whether there is a lot of insurance money, or just a poor defendant with no or little insurance coverage) (5) the likelihood of winning the case at trial (a "difficult" case to prove will be worth less in settlement value than a "slam dunk") (6) the amount of money juries have awarded to others with similar injuries in the area where your case will be tried.Will I win my case?